grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 ```
 <!-- faust-run -->

-A polyphonic instrument with `freq/gate/gain` controllers associated with VC MIDI inputs, using the `[VC:N]` metadata, to be compiled with the `-nvoices <num>` option:
+A polyphonic instrument with `freq/gate/gain` controllers associated with VC MIDI inputs, using the `[CV:N]` metadata, to be compiled with the `-nvoices <num>` option:

 <!-- faust-run -->
 ```